 Relax and Enjoy Eating The Crab With Friends!

 Most people like to eat blue crab with a dipping sauce.
-Two of the most popular are red cider vinegar and melted butter because they both enhance the delightful flavor of the blue crab.
+Two of the most popular are red cider vinegar and melted butter because they enhance the blue crab's delightful flavor.
 Personally, I prefer melted butter, but to each their own tastes I suppose.

 The important thing to remember when eating blue crabs is to relax and enjoy your meal with friends and family!